aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/4-ingress-scenarios/index.en.md

 ## Scenario #1: Deny/Block all the ingress traffic to Demo app

-In this scenario, we will block the all the traffic from all clients to the **demo-app** in `default` namesapce.
+In this scenario, we will block the all the traffic from all clients to the **demo-app** in `default` namespace.

 ![sc2-deny-all](/static/images/6-network-security/1-network-policies/sc2-deny-all.png)